You are here:

 What Are the Most Common Shoulder Problems?

 The most movable joint in the body, the shoulder is also one of the most potentially unstable joints.
 As a result, it is the site of many common problems.
 They include sprains, strains, dislocations, separations, tendinitis, bursitis, torn rotator cuffs, frozen shoulder, fractures, and arthritis.
-Specific shoulder problems will be discussed later in this booklet.
+Specific shoulder problems will be discussed later in this publication.

 To better understand shoulder problems and how they occur, it helps to begin with an explanation of the shoulder’s structure and how it functions.